Ivan the Terrible (Treblinka guard): Duties

-Although there were more guards known as Ivan at Treblinka, Ivan the Terrible was also referred to as Ukrainian.
+Although there were other guards known as Ivan at Treblinka, Ivan the Terrible was also referred to as Ukrainian.
 His function at the camp was to operate the two tank engines that fed the gas chambers.
 The motors had been installed and fine-tuned by SS-Scharführer Erich Fuchs.
 Holocaust survivor Chil Rajchman testified that Ivan was about 25 years old at the time he worked in the camp.
-He was also known for his extreme cruelty.
+He was known for his extreme cruelty.
 Ivan the Terrible used to cut off the ears of workers as they walked by, and these people were forced to continue working as they bled.
-Shortly after, he would proceed to killing them outright.
+Shortly thereafter, he would proceed to kill them outright.
 He tortured victims with pipes, a sword, and whips before they entered the gas chambers.